-Calgary Flames captain Mark Giordano will tee off at the Calgary Italian Open on Monday, August 28th, in support of his community program, Team Giordano.
+Calgary Flames captain Mark Giordano will tee off at the Calgary Italian Open on Monday, August 26th, in support of his community program, Team Gio.

 Registration opens at 11:00 AM

-“My wife Lauren and I are extremely thankful to the Calgary Italian Open for their continued support of our program,” said Giordano.
-“Their efforts go a long way in ensuring every Team Giordano student has the opportunity to succeed and realize their full potential.”
+“My wife Lauren and I are extremely thankful to be a part of the Calgary Italian Open and for their continued support of our program,” said Giordano.
+“Their efforts go a long way in ensuring every Team Gio student has the opportunity to succeed and realize their full potential.”

-In recognition of his community efforts, Giordano has received numerous awards including the NHL Foundation Player Award and most recently, the Muhammad Ali Sports Humanitarian Award at the ESPN Sports Humanitarian of the Year Awards last month in Los Angeles, California.
-The award recognizes an athlete whose continuous, demonstrated leadership has created a positive impact on their community through sports.
+In recognition of his community efforts, Giordano has received numerous awards including the NHL Foundation Player Award in 2016 and the Muhammad Ali Sports Humanitarian Award at the ESPN Sports Humanitarian of the Year Awards in 2017 which recognizes an athlete whose continuous, demonstrated leadership has created a positive impact on their community through sports.

 Proceeds from the golf tournament will be directed to:

-Team Giordano: In partnership with the Calgary Board of Education (CBE), Team Giordano provides resources to four low-income Calgary schools to assist in meeting student needs and support personal development.
+Team Gio – In partnership with the Calgary Board of Education (CBE), Team Gio provides resources to four low-income Calgary schools to assist in meeting student needs and support personal development.
 Funded by the Giordanos, the Calgary Flames Foundation and the Calgary Italian Open Charity Golf Tournament, the schools are provided new computers, floor hockey equipment, school supplies along with student mentorship opportunities developed and supported by Mark and Lauren.
-Since its inception, Team Giordano has donated $300,000 to its four schools, impacting the lives of 1,900 students.
+Since its inception, Team Gio has donated over $400,000 to its four schools, impacting the lives of 1,900 students.

-Calgary Italian Open: Since 2002, the Italian Open has raised over $715,000 and supported the following charities and organizations: Calgary Italian School, Calgary Italian Sportsmen’s and Sportwomen’s Dinners, Inn from the Cold, Italian Chamber of Commerce in Canada – West, Kids Help Phone, KidSport, Red Cross Alberta Flood Relief Fund and the Sheldon Kennedy Child Advocacy Center.
+Calgary Italian Open Society: Since 2002, the Italian Open has raised over $950,000 and supported the following charities and organizations: Calgary Italian School, Calgary Italian Sportsmen’s and Sportwomen’s Dinners, Inn from the Cold, Italian Chamber of Commerce in Canada – West, Kids Help Phone, KidSport, Red Cross Alberta Flood Relief Fund and the Sheldon Kennedy Child Advocacy Center.